stemangiola/tidygate/README.md

-tidygate: high-level data analysis and manipulation in tidyverse style.
+tidygate: add gate information to your tibble
 ================

-**It tidies up your playground\!**

 <!---